Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Model-free vs. model-based regression

 \textbf {Naive quantile estimation.} The quantile estimation (QE) approach is straightforward; an oracle PI would be

 Since the conditional quantile $F_{y|x}^{-1}(p) = \inf \{y\in\mathbb{R}: F(y|x)\geq p\}$ is unknown, we may estimate it by the appropriate quantile of the CDF estimator, i.e.,

-There is a wide range of selections when it comes to estimating the conditional CDF estimation, which we will mention in section \ref{se: choosing CDF}.
-Having settled on an choice of estimator, we could plug it in \eqref{eq:qePI oracle } resulting in the PI
+There is a wide range of selections when it comes to consistent estimators of the conditional CDF; two popular methods will be discussed in Section \ref{se: choosing CDF}.
+Having settled on a choice of conditional CDF estimator, the practitioner could plug it in \eqref{eq:qePI oracle } resulting in the PI

 The above plug-in approach is termed `naive' because it does not account for the estimation error of the quantiles; hence, the PI (\ref{eq:qePI}) is typically characterized by undercoverage in finite samples.
-In the next section, asymptotic analysis shows both the bias and variance of this error will affect coverage performance.